 Nutrient loading associated with future development inputs on Trout Lake could theoretically cause increased total phosphorus concentrations and decreased MVWHDO concentrations in downstream waterbodies, including Turtle Lake and Lake Talon.
 MECP (2017) and MECP (2017b) determined that Turtle Lake and Lake Talon were at development capacity primarily because MVWHDO concentrations were <7 mg/L but a number of data limitations were noted in the assessments.
 The maximum increased downstream TP load associated with the future development scenarios is +22.6 kg/year.
-Lakeshore Capacity Modelling should be completed to quantify the change in total phosphorus in Turtle Lake and Lake Talon and results will be included as an appendix to the final report.
+Lakeshore Capacity Modelling should be completed to quantify the change in total phosphorus in Turtle Lake and Lake Talon.

-Recreational capacity as measured through lake surface area (1 lot/1.62 surface area of the lake) and minimum lot frontage (60 m of shoreline/shoreline perimeter) equations indicates that there is capacity for future development on Trout Lake - Main Basin but Four Mile Bay is overcrowded (Table 17).
-Recreational capacity was calculated based on simple metrics but should be considered during consultation with stakeholders as the project proceeds as Four Mile Bay is crowded according to these metrics.
+Recreational capacity as measured through lake surface area (1 lot/1.62 offshore surface area of the lake) and minimum lot frontage (60 m of shoreline/shoreline perimeter) equations indicates that there is capacity for future development on Trout Lake - Main Basin but Four Mile Bay is overcrowded (Table 18).